 </a-tagDef>

 when you add the above to the DOM, the <custom-box> tags that already are in the document will still display Custom box, but any new <custom-box> tag you append to the DOM will display Updated Custom Box.
-If you want the existing <custom-box> tags to adopt the new definition, you have to call A.replayCustomTag(element) on each of them individually, or A.replayCustomTagsByName("custom-box") to update all of them at once.

 A.replayCustomTagsByName('custom-box');

-The <a-script> tag is a customized replacement for the native <script> tag, providing additional functionality specific to a.js.
+<a-script>The <a-script> tag is a customized replacement for the native <script> tag, providing additional functionality specific to a.js.
 It allows developers to run JavaScript code within a controlled context while integrating deeply with a.js features.

 // JavaScript code here